Step 7.4

 You may have to wait for a place that you can afford

-All accredited, government subsidised aged care homes need to hold a certain number of beds or places for ‘low-means residents’ (meaning that you are eligible under the Centrelink/DVA income and assets test for the Government to pay for all or most of your costs for accommodation and care).
+All accredited, Government subsidised aged care homes need to hold a certain number of beds or places for ‘low-means residents’ (meaning that you are eligible under the Centrelink/DVA income and assets test for the Government to pay for all or most of your costs for accommodation and care).
 However, aged care homes usually offer a range of places with different features and inclusions, at different prices.

 A home may have a vacancy but it might be at a higher price than you can afford.
 If you expect to qualify as a low means or fully supported aged care resident, you may have to wait for a place to become available.